Skip to the content.

 Library

-Libraries are similar to contracts, but they are deployed only once at a specific address, and their code is used with delegatecall (callcode).
+Libraries are similar to contracts, but they are deployed only once at a specific address, and their code can be reused by other contracts.
+Public library functions use delegatecall; internal ones are included in the caller.

 return _a + _b;